mucommander/mucommander/readme.txt

  - Commons Net FTP library upgraded to version 1.4.1

 Bug fixes:
- - Restored compatibility for Java 1.3 broken in beta1 (SFTP not available under Java 1.3)
+ - Restored compatibility for Java 1.3 broken in beta1 (Note: SFTP not available under Java 1.3)
- - Fixed 'Drive not ready' Windows problem when last folder before app shutdown was a CD/floppy drive
+ - Fixed 'Drive not ready' Windows problem when last drive before app shutdown was a CD/floppy drive
  - Fixed character encoding issues in bookmarks and preferences files
  - Fixed 'Reveal in Finder' not working for regular files in beta1
  - Fixed some unwanted blinkings when changing current folder in beta1